-A standard feature in the kitchen area is the hidden leaf dinette table.
-This table allows you to add more room to your table top when desired.
-Two fixed chairs and two folding chairs accompany this table.
-The chair seats and backs are designed with a coordinating upholstery fabric to match your decor.
+A feature in the kitchen area is the hidden leaf dinette table.
+This table allows you to add a leaf when more room on the table top is desired.
+On most floorplans, two fixed chairs and two folding chairs accompany this table.
+The chairs are designed with a coordinating upholstery fabric to match your decor.

-A popular option in this unit is the built-in dinette booth.
-The dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
+Available on most floorplans, is the optional built-in booth dinette.
+The built-in booth dinette would be installed in place of the hidden leaf table and chairs.
+The built-in dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
 The sleeping area is made by lowering the table top and arranging the cushions.

-In the living room, depending on the floorplan, the standard sofa is the Hide-A-Bed or Magic Bed sofa.
-The sofa is upholstered in decor matching fabric.
-If you have any questions regarding the warranty on this sofa, contact Flexsteel, the sofa manufacturer.
+Depending on the floorplan of your unit and the desired sofa length, in the living room a Hide-A-Bed or Magic Bed is available.
+Each sofa is upholstered in decor matching fabric.
+If you have any questions on these sofas, contact the manufacturer.
+A swivel barrel chair may also be a standard feature in the living room of your unit, depending on the floorplan.

-In this unit, the driver's seat is a six-way power seat.
-This seat has an electric powered base that will move the chair forward and backward, as well as up, down, forward and reverse tilt.
-This seat also has swivel and recline features.
-When the unit is not in motion, it can be swiveled to face the living room of the unit.
-To turn the chair, first extend the slide out room.
+The front seats are equipped with three-point seat belts.
+The seat belts should be used whenever the vehicle is in motion.
+The front seats may also have swivel and recline features.
+When the unit is not in motion, they can be turned to face the living room.
+To turn the chairs, first extend the slide out room.
 Then move the chair backwards all of the way to provide enough clearance for the steering wheel.
 Once this is done, the chair will swivel without interference.
-An added optional feature to this seat is the power lumbar support.
-The control switch is located on the left-hand side in front of the power base controls.
-Pushing the switch forward will inflate the support while pushing back will deflate it.
+To adjust the driver and passenger seats for traveling ease, the optional six-way electric powered base will move the chairs forward and backward, as well as up, down, forward and reverse tilt.